-(1) Ultrafast Optical Spectroscopy and Microscopy
+(1) Ultrafast Optical Spectroscopy

 The transformation of spectroscopic observables in the UV-visible range into bond distances requires detailed knowledge about the potential energy surfaces of the states involved.
 While this is clear for small molecules, it becomes more ambiguous when the system grows in complexity and size, e.g. when solute-solvent interactions come into play.